Physician assistants shall practice medicine only under an established practice agreement.

 (1) services within the training and experience of the physician assistant;

-(2) services customary to the practice of the supervising physician or alternate supervising physician;
+(2) patient services customary to the practice of the physician assistant and the practice agreement; and

-Patient services may include, but are not limited to, the following, as delegated by the supervising physician and authorized in the delegation agreement:
+Patient services may include, but are not limited to, the following:

 (1) taking patient histories and developing medical status reports;

 (2) performing physical examinations;

 (4) ordering, performing, or reviewing diagnostic procedures, including the use of radiographic imaging systems in compliance with Minnesota Rules 2007, chapter 4732, but excluding interpreting computed tomography scans, magnetic resonance imaging scans, positron emission tomography scans, nuclear scans, and mammography;

 (5) ordering or performing therapeutic procedures including the use of ionizing radiation in compliance with Minnesota Rules 2007, chapter 4732;

 (6) providing instructions regarding patient care, disease prevention, and health promotion;